beejjorgensen/bgnet/src/bgnet.md

 `recv()`, errors, etc.

-The basic idea is that you pass an array of `nfds` `struct pollfd`s in `ufds`, along with a timeout in milliseconds (1000 milliseconds in a second.)
+The basic idea is that you pass an array of `nfds` `struct pollfd`s in `ufds`, along with a timeout in milliseconds (1000 milliseconds in a second).
 The `timeout` can be negative if you want to wait forever.
 If no event happens on any of the socket descriptors by the timeout, `poll()` will return.